d-Rickyy-b/motd-files/README.md

 # motd-files

-This repository serves as a container for all of my motd files I use.
+This repository serves as a container for all of the motd files I use.

 ## What is a 'motd'?

 When you login to a system (e.g. via ssh), your system will prompt you with the **m**essage **o**f **t**he **d**ay (motd).
 Normally the text to be shown there is stored under `/etc/motd` but there was demand for dynamic `motd`s.
 That's when the package `update-motd` became popular.
 The history of that is kinda weird and crazy, that's why you find a lot of confusing articles out there on how to set it up (which might be way outdated by now).

 ## How to use it?

 Setting up a dynamic motd is quite easy on a modern debian or ubuntu os.
 My reference is [this great article](https://ownyourbits.com/2017/04/05/customize-your-motd-login-message-in-debian-and-ubuntu/) written by @nachoparker.

 If you have an up to date debian or ubuntu you can start right away.